KartikAnand17/KartikAnand17/README.md

 ### Hi there, I'm Kartik 👋
-- Masters in Computer Science - Data Science Track Student at University of Texas at Dallas
+- Masters in Computer Science - Data Science Track Student :technologist:	 at University of Texas at Dallas
 - Computer Scinece and engineering graduate from Birla Institute of Technology and Science
 - Fun Fact: I am fitness freak :running_man:.
 If I'm not busy working on my assignment, you'll find me in the gym :weight_lifting_man:
 <!--